lwshakib/rethink-zone/README.md

 - **🎨 Visual Canvas**: Excalidraw integration for infinite canvas drawing and diagramming
 - **📋 Kanban Board**: Custom-built kanban board with drag-and-drop functionality
 - **💾 Auto-save**: Intelligent debounced auto-save for all workspace content
-- **🔐 Authentication**: Secure user authentication and authorization via Clerk
+- **🔐 Authentication**: Secure user authentication and authorization via Better-Auth
 - **🌓 Theme Support**: Dark and light mode with `next-themes`
 - **📱 Responsive Design**: Fully responsive UI that works on all devices